dcasota/vesxi-on-azure-scripts/README.md

 ## ```create-customizedESXi-iso.ps1```
 The powershell script creates a customized ESXi ISO with Mellanox adapter driver.
-It downloads the ESXi image using the ESXi-Customizer from v-front.de, removes all builtin Mellanox drivers as for ESXi 6.0, 6.5 and 6.7 out-of-the-box it does not work yet for a target Azure hardware offering.
+It downloads the ESXi image using the ESXi-Customizer from www.v-front.de, removes all builtin Mellanox drivers as for ESXi 6.0, 6.5 and 6.7 out-of-the-box it does not work yet for a target Azure hardware offering.
 The script is configured to process an ESXi 6.5 image, hence, it adds specific offline bundles (see https://www.vmware.com/resources/compatibility/detail.php?deviceCategory=io&productid=35390&deviceCategory=io&details=1&partner=55&deviceTypes=6&VID=15b3&DID=1004&page=1&display_interval=10&sortColumn=Partner&sortOrder=Asc) and cim modules, and creates the iso.

 Suggestions and issues discussions about the homelab project are welcome.